oddek/8-bit-Computer/README.md

 | 20       | 10100    | DIVQ             |
 | 21       | 10101    | DIVR             |
 ```
 Most of the operations are self-explanatory, however 18 through 21 stands out.
-MULL will multiply the the two 8-bit inputs, and return the lower 8 bits of this calculation.
+MULL will multiply the two 8-bit inputs, and return the lower 8 bits of this calculation.
 MULU on the other hand, will return the upper 8 bits of this multiplication.

 DIVQ returns the quotient of the division, while DIVR returns the remainder of the division.

-Instructions 14 - 20 are bitshift instructions.
+Instructions 14 - 20 are bit shift instructions.

 ##### Instruction Set Architecture/Control Unit